microsoft/TypeScript/doc/spec.md

 var circle = <Circle> createShape("circle");
 ```

-the type annotations indicate that the ‘createShape’ function *might* return a ‘Circle’ (because ‘Circle’ is a subtype of ‘Shape’), but isn’t *known* to do so (because its return type is ‘Shape’).
-Therefore, a type assertion is needed to treat the result as a ‘Circle’.
+the type annotations indicate that the 'createShape' function *might* return a 'Circle' (because 'Circle' is a subtype of 'Shape'), but isn't *known* to do so (because its return type is 'Shape').
+Therefore, a type assertion is needed to treat the result as a 'Circle'.

 As mentioned above, type assertions are not checked at run-time and it is up to the programmer to guard against errors, for example using the `instanceof` operator: